amuluowin/ext-orm/README-EN.md

   4、Easy : Extremely easy to learn and use, friendly construction.<br>
   5、Connection-pool : we can build connection pool by swoole channel and Coroutine MySQL<br><br>

+ you can see typical example in this repositories  https://github.com/caohao-php/ycsocket  <br>

 ## Requirement
 - PHP 7.0 +